NEUTRON_DBPASS,NEUTRON_PASS等還是照打不要改它比較方便.7. Add a networking service

 # openstack-config --set /etc/neutron/l3_agent.ini DEFAULT \ interface_driver neutron.agent.linux.interface.OVSInterfaceDriver # openstack-config --set /etc/neutron/l3_agent.ini DEFAULT \ use_namespaces True

-Note We recommend adding verbose = True
+Note We recommend adding verbose = Trueto the[DEFAULT]section in/etc/neutron/l3_agent.inito assist with troubleshooting.

 To configure the DHCP agent